-Students may audit courses with permission from the course instructors and the Admissions and Records Office.
+Students may audit courses with permission from the course instructors and the Registrar's office.
 Students auditing courses must adhere to the same class requirements as those students taking the courses for credit.
 Audited courses are not considered when determining a credit hour load, and a grade of "AUD" is shown on the students' grade reports.

 Students may take courses for credit after auditing them but may not receive credit by examination or use audited courses as course substitutions in degree or certificate plans.
 Students who audit courses will be charged state and designated tuition as specified in the Tuition and Fees section of this catalog.
-Contact the Admissions and Records Office for more information.
+Contact the Student Accounting or Registrar's Office for more information.